- Significant Matters

 The industrial sector is an essential driving force in Africa’s economic development.
 Industry and industrial development are prerequisites for sustained economic and societal growth.
 Investment into the industrial sector is therefore seen as a key priority for most, if not all, African countries.

 Undoubtedly, there are challenges and issues for any developing economy.
-These include insufficient power supply, too few suppliers within countries, and poor infrastructure.
+These include insufficient power supply, too few local suppliers and poor infrastructure.
 While these challenges may make it difficult for investors to lay down operations, industrial policy stimulating manufacturing production will create opportunities for vast wealth creation.

 We understand the challenges that face industrial operations in Africa and are well-qualified to provide expert advice to our clients in this sector.